directvt/vtm/readme.md

 ### VT Logging for Developers

 vtm allows developers to visualize the standard input/output stream of running console applications.
 Launched with the `vtm -m` switch, vtm will log the event stream of each terminal window with the `Logs` switch enabled.

-Important: Starting the logging process within the environment itself must be with the `vtm -m -q` switch to avoid recursive interference (event logging of event logging).
+Important: Avoid enabling the `Logs` switch in the terminal window with the `vtm -m` process running, this may lead to recursive event logging of event logging with unexpected results.

 # Supported Platforms